pacifiquem/portfolio/README.md

-# FS_simplifier Client
+# Protfolio

-- This is a folder for FS_simplifier client side
+- This is my protfolio .
 - It was developed by using Vue.js
 - It was styles by using Tailwind CSS
-- Check it out here <a href="https://fssimplifier.netlify.app">FS_simplifier</a>
+- Check it out here <a href="https://pacifiquem.me">MY PROTFOLIO</a>
 - <a href="https://www.buymeacoffee.com/pacifiquem">Support</a>